I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 print(text)

-When calling directly via boto3, the response is returned in streaming format.
+When calling boto3 directly, the response is returned in streaming format.
 We confirmed that the verdict is returned as expected.
-Token usage and latency can also be obtained from the response metadata.
+Token usage and latency can also be retrieved from the response metadata.

 | Case | inputTokens | outputTokens | Latency |